r4c3/rusenti/README.md

 # skru
-A Rusty paletted bitmap editor for the web.
+A paletted raster editor for the web.